capitalch/trace-plus/notes/notes.md

 - Product price lock for sales
 - Product merge
 - Back / forward to see last next entries
+- Sales return would notify the original invoice that it is returned

 ## syncfusion key for 25.x
 ORg4AjUWIQA/Gnt2UFhhQlJBfV5AQmBIYVp/TGpJfl96cVxMZVVBJAtUQF1hTX5XdkBjXntZdXNTT2Vb